mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 also note the benefits to exploring games over other types of media projects, including their inherent interactivity and rules based systems, which facilitate the exploration of systems thinking and design approaches [@games_gamestar_2010; @tekinbas_gaming_2014; @games_design_2008].
 However, in order to foreground those elements, programming is dropped from the tool to reduce complexity. -->

-DROP / OR MOVE - INTRO / CONCLUSION?
-This section explores Kafai and Burke’s framing of constructionist gaming as a dominant voice in the field, situating the concerns of this thesis within the existing body of research.
-To achieve this, I will examine analysis of constructionism, particularly as a pedagogical approach.
+The work of constructionist researchers is vital in the field of CGD&P and programming education in general.
+Kafai and Burke’s framing of CGD&P as _constructionist gaming_ reflects the dominance of this voice  within the field.
+As such, this section situating the concerns of this thesis within the existing body of constructionist research before widening the focus explore the principle strands within it.

-#### Microworlds as Pedagogy

-Laurillard provides a clear summary of constructionism as a distinctive and productive pedagogy but notes that ‘theoretical underpinnings of constructionism are difficult to pin down in most of its literature’ [@laurillard2020significance, p.29].
-Her definition is based on Papert’s vision of a publicly shareable project within a microworld environment (a concept explored later in this chapter), designed to foreground specific concepts.
-However, this narrow and clear definition contrasts with the broader use of the concept by Resnick [-@resnick2014give]  and other constructionist researchers, particularly in their advocacy for software and hardware tools that promote an open-ended, child-led approach to designing engaging and relatable objects of interest.
+To achieve this, I will examine analysis of constructionism, via its design principles and pedagogical approaches and guiding ethos.

 #### Constructionist design heuristics